SlipperyJim/AddLink/README.md

 If you do choose the option for it to prompt, the extension goes through each game and opens up two web pages.
 One is the best attempt at the correct URL for the game.
 If this URL is correct (i.e. you see the page for the game load) then simply click OK on the dialog box (that will be hidden behind the browser window) and it will add a link and move to the next game.
 If not correct, it loads a second browser page which is a search of the game on the site.
 YIf it finds the correct game you can then copy the correct link from the address bar for the game and paste it in the dialog box in Playnite to add the link.

 In both cases, there is a 5 second wait timer built in between games, because attempting to load pages too fast from either of these sites will trigger an error and timeout before you are allowed access again.
 Refer to the code for the particulars.

+Other Credits: icon.png is from https://www.iconsdb.com/ - a repository of icons that is free for personal and commercial use.